GARDEN DESIGNER: Loughton, Essex

 giving all year round interest.

-- Also I added three stepping stones to make it easier for my client to access the plants safely, which will hopefully blend in with spreading plant varieties surrounding them.
+- Also I added three stepping stones to make it easier for my client to access the plants safely,

-- The plants I chose reflect the existing plants, like the evergreen Sedum spurium Splendens’ with it green to red tinged leaves, which spreads out like a carpet over the rockery stones, which flowers small pink flowers in summer.
+Sedum spurium Splendens’ with it green to red tinged leaves, which spreads out like a carpet over the rockery stones, which flowers small pink flowers in summer.

 - Lavandual which is taller with its fragrant blue-purple flower spikes which flower in late summer.
 It’s a dense compact form of grey-green leaves which are evergreen.